-- If you should choose to have a roommate and are assigned one, the College reserves the right to place you with a roommate according to normal housing placement procedures. - If the College decides to follow stricter protocols, you and your roommate may be separated even after signing this form to ensure the health and safety of each person. - In electing to have a roommate, you agree to maintain distance inside the room as much as possible. - If you or your roommate should have to quarantine or isolate, the other resident in the room would also be asked to quarantine with that person for the quarantine time period. - Failure to follow outlined protocols for quarantine or isolation may result in removal from on-campus housing.
-A removal does not constitute a termination of the housing contract. - By signing this waiver, I acknowledge the increased risk of exposure to COVID-19 by requesting a roommate and I agree to the statements above.
+- If you should choose to have a roommate and are assigned one, the College reserves the right to place you with a roommate according to normal housing placement procedures. - If the College decides to follow stricter protocols, you and your roommate may be separated even after signing this form to ensure the health and safety of each person. - In electing to have a roommate, you agree to maintain distance inside the room as much as possible. - You agree to keep beds unbunked and as far distanced as the room physically allows and to sleep head to toe to maintain the farthest distance from each other while sleeping. - If you or your roommate should have to quarantine or isolate, the other resident in the room would also be asked to quarantine with that person for the quarantine time period. - Failure to follow outlined protocols for quarantine or isolation may result in removal from on-campus housing.
+A removal does not constitute a termination of the housing contract. - By signing this agreement, I acknowledge the increased risk of exposure to COVID-19 by having a roommate and I agree to the behavioral expectations above in order to remain as safe as possible while living in the PUC residence halls.